Means, Franco lead Orioles to 5-2 win over Tigers

 TRAINER’S ROOM

-Orioles: LHP Keegan Akin, who cleared COVID-19 protocols on Wednesday, is expected to be activated on Sunday, manager Brandon Hyde said.
+Orioles: LHP Keegan Akin, who cleared COVID-19 protocols on Wednesday, is expected to be activated on Sunday, manager Brandon Hyde said. … LHP Tanner Scott, who walked two batters and hit another in the ninth, was experiencing knee soreness after the game, Hyde said.

 Tigers: INF Isaac Paredes (right hip strain) began a rehab assignment at Triple-A Toledo on Friday.
 INF Niko Goodrum (left calf contusion) started a rehab assignment at Toledo on Saturday.